-- Each instance of Creation may determine a Creation event for the paper that is reached by concatenating the IS-A relationship pointing to Submission, together with the Submission association (class), navigating it towards Paper.
-The event occurs at the upload time attached to the Submission parent class (attribute uploadTime in Submission). - Each instance of Submission may determine a Submission for the paper that is obtained by simply navigating the association class Submission towards Paper.
+- case, the case class is directly reached from DecidedPaper through its IS-A relationship. - Each instance of Creation may determine a Creation event for the paper that is reached by concatenating the IS-A relationship pointing to Submission, together with the Submission association (class), navigating it towards Paper.
+The event occurs at the upload time attached to the Submission parent class (attribute upload-Time in Submission). - Each instance of Submission may determine a Submission for the paper that is obtained by simply navigating the association class Submission towards Paper.
 Similar to the previous annotation, also events of this type occur at the upload time (attribute uploadTime) for the submission. - Finally, each instance of Review may determine a Review event for the paper that is obtained by navigating backward the leadsTo association, in turn navigating the Assignment association (class) towards Paper.
 The event comes with the timestamp of submission for that review (attribute subTime).

 Example 12.
-A completely different set of annotations would be devised on top of the CONFSYS data model in Fig. 9, when considering a class different than Paper to identify cases.
+A completely different set of annotations would be devised on top of the CONFSYS data model in Figure 9, when considering a class different than Paper to identify cases.
 For example, one may focus on the flow of operations performed by users of CONFSYS, by declaring Person to be the case class.
 Alternatively, one may consider the flow of review invitations and submissions, by declaring Assignment to be the case class.
 All such different choices would in turn result in different relevant events and corresponding event/attribute annotations.